 For a more exhilarating experience of Iguazú, it is also possible to book a drenching boat ride to the base of the falls when you are in the park.
 The boat rides allow you to experience the ferocity of the falls at close proximity, but expect to get wet.

 The Brazilian side of Iguazú offers the more impressive panoramic vistas of the falls of the two sides, with grand views towards Argentina.
 As the falls are so incredibly vast and a great proportion of them sit on the Argentinian side, visiting the Brazilian side allows you to put the grandeur of the natural wonder into perspective and appreciate its scale from more of a distance.

 A trail runs along the river on the Brazilian side with galleries offering viewing points of the falls along the way.
-As the Brazilian side is not as expansive, there is less walking involved compared to the Argentinian side and can be achieved in half a day.
+As the Brazil side is not as expansive, there is less walking involved compared to the Argentina side and can be achieved in half a day.

 In addition to exploring the park from the walkways, there are also trails to follow through the surrounding forest, allowing you to enjoy the jungle scenery and spot wildlife such as toucans, butterflies, coatis, monkeys and caimans.
 Similar trails are also on offer on the Argentinian side, so you will have plenty on your to-do list.